jenkins-x/jx-docs/content/en/docs/contributing/documentation/_index.md

 There are a number of automated checks that will run on your PR:

-* Semantic Pull Request - validates that your commit messages meet the Conventional Commit format described above.
+* Semantic Pull Request - validates that your commit messages meet the [Conventional Commit format](https://github.com/probot/semantic-pull-requests#semantic-pull-requests).
   Additionally your PR must also have a conventional message.
 The UX for this bot is a little odd as it doesn't go red if the messages are NOT correct, instead it goes yellow.
 You need it to go to a green tick!
 * tide - performs the merge when all the checks pass.
 Don't worry about the state of this one, it doesn't add much info.